Welcome to the Successful Blogging guide on how to start a blog and make money.

 I mentioned email marketing at the beginning of this guide as a valuable source of traffic.
 Growing your email list can be as simple as adding an opt-in form to key areas on your blog such as your sidebar, across the top of your blog, after posts and as a pop-up.

-Once your list starts to grow, you can begin sending your latest posts to your readers via email.
+Once your list starts to grow, you can send your latest posts to your readers via email.

 You might like to send your subscribers a weekly roundup of your best performing posts.
-Alternatively, you might want to send an email every time you update.
+Alternatively, send an email every time you update.
 Whatever you decide, remember that people are inviting you into their inbox out of choice, so treat your subscribers as you would like to be treated yourself.

 - Keep it personal by talking about your targeted readers' problem(s)

-- Don’t just list out what they’ll read, show them how they’ll benefit from reading.
+- Don’t just list out what they’ll read, show them how they’ll enjoy reading.
 What problem will it solve for them?

 - Invite conversation by asking your list to get in touch if they have any problems